 Record Keeping Requirements.

 This particular control refers to the specific details regarding the physical and electronic security of FTI data.
 IRS-1075 includes guidance regarding locks, vaults, safes, keys, authorized access, and secure transportation of the data.
-In order to remain compliant with this control, you will also need to review the security of your organization’s devices, media storage solution, and network.
+To remain compliant with this control, you will also need to review the security of your organization’s devices, media storage solution, and network.

 IRS-1075 requires periodic reports, including the SAR (Safeguard Activity Report) and the SPR (Safeguard Procedures Report) to be sent to a designated IRS point of contact for an internal review.